wcx7/SEEGformer/README.md

 mne = 1.7.1

 ## dataset
-The SWEC-ETHZ Short-Term dataset is available for download at: http://ieeg-swez.ethz.ch
+The SWEC-ETHZ Short-Term and Long-Term datasets are available for download at: http://ieeg-swez.ethz.ch